-A couple of years ago I learned about a new technique called Functional Fascial Therapeutics – a new type of acupuncture (FFT).
+A new technique called Functional Fascial Therapeutics – a new type of acupuncture (FFT).

-When I started to study it, I liked that it is a unique acupuncture modality which allowed me to target the superficial layer of fascia.
+Functional Fascial Therapeutics is a unique acupuncture modality which allows targeting of the superficial layer of fascia.
 This is the tissue that wraps around muscles & joints.
 What’s unique about FFT is that it’s a non-intramuscular technique, which means the needle is inserted much shallower.
 It goes between the skin and the muscle and does not enter the muscle itself.

 The shallower insertion has several advantages: